rajabishek/swift-essentials/manuscript/06_concurrency.md

 This is where concurrency comes handy.
 We can perform all the heavy tasks concurrently.
 Now concurrency doesn't mean parallelism.
 This is a very important concept to understand.
 If you want to delve more deeply into this subject, check out this excellent [talk by Rob Pike](http://vimeo.com/49718712).

+## GCD (Grand Central Dispatch)
+GCD is the most commonly used API to manage concurrent code and execute operations asynchronously.
+GCD is the marketing name for libdispatch, Apple’s library that provides support for concurrent code execution on multicore hardware on iOS and OS X.